Archanciel/cryptopricer/README.md

 Comment:
 * -d is the partial request command for setting only the date
+* the status bar shows the modified full request

+Other partial request commands
 * -t --> time
 * -c --> cryptocurrency
 * -f --> fiat currency
 * -e --> exchange
-* the status bar shows the modified full request

 ### Changing the crypto, the fiat and the exchange of the previous request
 #### Partial request: -cxmr -feth -eall